- 37 lion hunts stopped

 The Lion Guardians approach involves recruiting young non-literate Maasai warriors to become actively engaged in protecting lions rather than killing them.
 Enrollment in the Lion Guardians program becomes a life-changing experience for these young Maasai who have had no formal education.
 Taught to read, write and communicate in Swahili and trained in wildlife management and conflict mitigation techniques, the Lion Guardians monitor lion movements, warn pastoralists when lions are in the area, recover lost livestock, reinforce protective fencing and intervene to stop lion hunting parties.
 Collectively these efforts lead to a reduction in the loss of livestock, which in turn enhances the livelihoods of the local people and builds tolerance for lions and other carnivores.
-Most notably, these conflict mitigation efforts are founded on century-old traditional techniques and thus are easily understood and accepted by the community.

 For the first time in more than a decade, the lion population in the project’s core Amboseli region is growing, making this important ecosystem one of the few areas in Africa where lion numbers are on the rise.
 Lion prides, which had been absent for many years, are now forming and each adult lioness has cubs for a second year in a row.
 When this new generation makes it to adulthood, the population will have doubled in a few short years.